 I also loved Les Cours de Sussex.
-This is several small backstreets which run parallel to Mackenzie street in the Byward Market area.
+These are several small backstreets that run parallel to Mackenzie street in the Byward Market area.
 These little streets are home to sculptures and street art – don’t miss the blue sheep, my personal favourite!

 6. What to do in Ottawa – Explore The Rideau Canal

 The Rideau Canal is a UNESCO world heritage site and North America’s oldest continuously operating canal.
 Most famously, in the winter the Rideau Canal freezes over sufficiently to allow for ice skating and it becomes the world’s largest naturally frozen ice skating rink!
 These plus beaver tail stands make ice skating on the Rideau Canal one of the top things to do in Ottawa winter.
 However, visiting the Rideau Canal is one of the must things to do in Ottawa all year round.

 I visited Ottawa in the summer.
 The canal was filled with boats and the 202km canal is a favourite spot for runners and cyclists.
 The canal winds through downtown Ottawa before connecting with the Ottawa river.